ricmmartins/fasthack-linux/challenges/lab-webserver.md

 ## Objectives

 1. Download the sample application [from here](/resources/simple-php-app.tar.gz) to your home directory
+2. Extract the content of simple-php-app.tar.gz on our home directory
-2. Install nginx
+3. Install nginx
-3. Install php-fpm
+4. Install php-fpm
-4. Configure Nginx
+5. Configure Nginx
-5. Add SSL
+6. Add SSL

 ---